-Intrahepatic cholestasis of pregnancy (ICP), also known as obstetric cholestasis, is the most common liver condition that occurs during pregnancy.
-It affects around 1 in 140 pregnancies in the UK and can sometimes lead to problems for the baby, such as premature birth.
+Intrahepatic cholestasis of pregnancy (ICP), also known as obstetric cholestasis, is the most common liver condition that occurs during pregnancy, affecting around 1 in 140 pregnancies in the UK.
+The main symptom of ICP is itching, usually without a rash, and it can sometimes lead to problems for the baby, such as premature birth and stillbirth.

-We need to find a better way to predict early in pregnancy which women are most likely to develop ICP, so that treatment can start as soon as possible.
+We need to find a better way of predicting early in pregnancy which women are most likely to develop ICP, so that treatment can start as soon as possible.

 What’s happening in this project?

 Our scientists have been studying a family of molecules called sulfated metabolites of progesterone, or PMS.
 They previously found that raised levels of PMS in blood can be used to predict the future onset of ICP.
 As PMS can be released into urine, the team have now been looking at whether PMS levels in urine can also be used to predict the risk of developing ICP later in pregnancy.
 A urine test would be preferable to a blood test, as urine is easier, quicker and cheaper for scientists to work with, and simpler for a woman to provide.

 The team recruited 290 women who donated urine samples at various points during and after pregnancy.
 Some of these women developed ICP and others had an uncomplicated pregnancy.
 By comparing urine samples from the two groups of women, the team found that there were no markers in urine that could be used to predict whether a woman would develop ICP later in pregnancy.
 However, they found that the ratio between two chemicals in urine (a PMS called PM3S and another chemical called creatinine) could be used to diagnose ICP.